MicrosoftDocs/power-platform/power-platform/admin/administer-catalog.md

 This last step summarizes everything you just set up.
 If everything looks good, select the **terms and conditions** link to review, and if agreeable, just check the box and select **Create catalog** to finish setup.

 ### Next steps

 You can add more catalogs to your tenant at any time by going through this wizard again and selecting a different environment to create a new catalog.

-After the process is complete, you can access the Power Platform Catalog Manager from the same **Catalogs** screen under **Resources** in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), or in the **Apps** area in of Power Apps (make.powerapps.com).
+After the process is complete, you can access the Power Platform Catalog Manager from the same **Catalogs** screen under **Resources** in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/), or -->

+When successfully complete, you will see the Power Platform Catalog Manager in your **Apps** page in Power Apps (make.powerapps.com).
 The Power Platform Catalog Manager is where you perform all your administrative tasks.
 The below sections are all performed inside the Power Platform Catalog Manager.

+You can simply repeat this process if you would like to set up a catalog in more environments.

 ## Approve and reject submission requests